Should you tip your flight attendant?

 "In general, the dynamic is that we tip people in jobs that are lower status than us.
 My guess is that most people don't think of flight attendants as being lower status."

 Perhaps not.
 "But it's a really hard job.
-These are people who do a really important job and don't earn tremendous sums of money for doing it," says Seth Kaplan, founding editor at Aviation Weekly.
+These are people who do a really important job and don't earn tremendous sums of money for doing it," says Seth Kaplan, founding editor at Airline Weekly.

 So many hats, so little time